thomasdesr/roast/README.md

 infrastructure.
 If you're already using AWS IAM for identity management, then Roast makes it easy to leverage the same system for authentication.

-This approach can provide:
+### Key Benefits

 - **Familiar identity model** - Use your existing IAM roles for service authentication
 - **Simpler infrastructure** - Build on what you already have
 - **Reduced operational overhead** - Fewer additional services to manage
 - **Automatic key rotation** - Fresh ephemeral certificates for each connection

+### How It Works

-**How it works:** Roast uses AWS SigV4 signatures combined with `sts.GetCallerIdentity` to create verifiable identity proofs, turning your existing AWS credentials into a signing mechanism to bootstrap secure connections.
+Roast uses AWS SigV4 signatures combined with `sts.GetCallerIdentity` to create verifiable identity proofs, turning your existing AWS credentials into a signing mechanism to bootstrap secure connections.

 ## Quick Start

-### For HTTP
+### HTTP Services

 For HTTP services, use the `rhttp2` package: